Fire and rescue services

 If you're travelling from an Ebola-affected area, you may be subject to a medical check at the Zambian border.

 Zambian authorities have refused entry to people arriving from Ebola-affected countries.
-If there's another outbreak, authorities may again ban people who arrive from affected areas.
+If there's another outbreak, authorities may ban people arriving from affected areas.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.